social-media-ethics-automation/book/book_contents/ch02_definitions/03_automation/06_a_twitter_bot.md

 - The code above is full of English words like "import", "key", "secret", which may help you guess the meaning of the code.
 - There are also other symbols as well, though being used in a different way than in normal English, symbols like ``=``, `_`, `.`, `(`, and `)`
 - One particular piece of code gives a good hint as to what it is doing: `create_tweet`.
 That indeed is the part of the program where the tweet is posted.
 - There are five pieces of text with random numbers and letters that include things like "fake_consumer_key" inside.
 These pieces of text are meant to be replaced with a set of special passwords to your actual twitter account.
-You can get these special passwords if you get developer access to twitter (TODO: link to appropriate page).
+You can get these special passwords if you get developer access to twitter (see the page on [](../../prefaces/making_twitter_account.md)).
 Once you put your special passwords in those locations then this code will post a tweet on your account.

 We will go through that example code in more detail next.